 Technical people don’t fit neatly into boxes any more than science and technology does.
-There are chemists who work in the computer industry, electronic engineers in medicine, computer scientists with a passion for astronomy, and physicists… everywhere.
-Whatever discipline of engineering or branch of science your people started in, each will have their own diverse technical interests, both personal and professional.
+There are chemists creating materials for the electronics industry, electronic engineers in medicine, computer scientists doing research in astronomy, and physicists… everywhere.
+Whatever discipline of engineering or branch of science your people specialize in, each will have their own diverse technical interests, both personal and professional.

-Our goal is to help your community to find stories about developments of interest, wherever they are published.
-There are great pieces on electronics technologies and applications in magazines like Chemistry World, while IEEE Spectrum sometimes puts out interesting stories on materials but, because search engines aren’t good at finding these articles, people miss out.
-We bring this content together into one resource and make it both searchable and customisable, so that people can find what they want and ignore what they don’t.
+Our goal is to help your community: whether of researchers, students, alumni, programmers, engineers, or designers, to find stories about interesting developments, wherever they are published.
+There are great pieces on electronics technologies and applications in magazines like Chemistry World, while IEEE Spectrum sometimes puts out cool stories on materials but, because search engines aren’t good at finding these articles, people miss out.
+We bring this content together into one resource and make it both searchable and customizable, so that people can find what they want and ignore what they don’t.

 Image © gmast3r / 123RF Stock Photo